 Victimisation on the above grounds is not only against GPT's policy but may breach Federal and/or State legislation (see section 6 below).
-Legal action can be taken against individuals who breach this legislation, as well as against the GPT Group.
+Legal action can be taken against individuals who breach this legislation, as well as against GPT..